shekhargulati/52-technologies-in-2016/02-sbt/README.md

 Let's write a test for `TaskManager` `allTasksDueToday` method.
 There are various testing styles that you can use with `scalatest`.
 In this tutorial, I am using `FlatSpec` style.
 You can refer to [scalatest documentation for more information](http://www.scalatest.org/user_guide/selecting_a_style).

-Create `src/test/scala/TaskManagerSpec.scala` and add the following code to it.
+Create `src/test/scala/TaskManagerSpec.scala` and add the following code to it:

 ```scala
 import org.scalatest._